seungguini/youtube-tab-switch/README.md

 # YouTube Tab Switch
 ## Description
-YouTube Tab Switch is the chrome extension that will give you an endless flow of audio from the YouTube videos handpicked by yourself!
+YouTube Tab Switch is _the_ chrome extension that will give you elevated control of YouTube video playback across multiple tabs and windows!

-Ever open multiple YouTube video tabs at once, only to have five different videos playing at the same time, causing a cacaphony of untracked sound?
-Yeah I hate that too.
-YouTube Tab Switch fixes that problem by pausing all other video tabs when a YouTube video is played form a tab.
-When you pause the playing video, the most recently played video resumes, giving a constant flow of sound!
+Ever open several YouTube video tabs at once, only to have five different videos playing at the same time, causing a cacaphony of untracked sound?
+Ever wish your music video automatically played in the background when you pause your tutorial to take notes?
+YouTube Tab Switch achieves this problem simply and efficiently:

+When a user plays a video, videos on all other tabs and windows pause, giving you instant focus.
+When you pause the video you are watching, the preceding most-recent video plays, giving you a seamless flow of video (or audio)!

 Even workds _across_ windows!

-For me, worked best when I had a video tutorial on one tab, a music video on another: when you need to pause the video tutorial to take notes / code, music seamlessly plays from the other tab!
+For me, works best when I have a video tutorial on one tab, a music video on another: when you need to pause the video tutorial to take notes / code, music seamlessly plays from the other tab!

 ## Installation
 1. Download the `.zip` file and unpackage it